pokkeen/FireFuckingRepository/README.md

 # FireFuckingRepository
-This shit is fire :fire emoji:
+This shit is fire :fire: